Joint Image Compression and Denoising via Latent-Space Scalability: Experimental Results

 \subsection{Experiments on AWGN Removal}

 We evaluate the baselines and the proposed JICD method using the quantized noisy images obtained using AWGN with three noise levels, $\sigma \in \{15,25,50\}$.
-The test results with the strongest noise ($\sigma=50$) across the four datasets (CBSD68, Kodak24, McMaster, and JPEG AI) are shown Fig.~\ref{fig:results_sigma_50}.
+The test results with the strongest noise ($\sigma=50$) across the four datasets (CBSD68, Kodak24, McMaster, and JPEG AI) are shown Fig.~\ref{fig:results_sigma_50} {in terms of rate vs. Peak Signal-to-Noise Ratio (PSNR) and in Fig.~\ref{fig:results_sigma_50_SSIM} in terms of rate vs. Structural Similarity Index Measure (SSIM)}.
 The horizontal lines in the figure correspond to applying CBM3D and FFDNet-clip to the raw (uncompressed) noisy images.
 The blue curve shows the results for Cheng+FFDNet-clip.
 The six points on this curve correspond to the six Cheng models from CompressAI~\cite{begaint2020compressai}.
 For JICD, two curves are shown.
 The orange curve shows the results obtained from the models trained for $\sigma=50$ with 160 base feature channels and 32 enhancement channels.
 The yellow curve corresponds to the results obtained using the model that was trained with variable $\sigma$ values and has 180 base and 12 enhancement channels.
 The six points on the orange and yellow curves correspond to the six JICD models we trained with $\lambda$ values shown in Table~\ref{tbl:m14_lambda_values}.

 As seen in Fig.~\ref{fig:results_sigma_50}, for $\sigma=50$, the quality of the images denoised by CBM3D is considerably lower compared to those obtained using FFDNet-clip.
 It was shown in~\cite{FFDNet} that CBM3D and FFDNet-clip achieve comparable performance for non-quantized noisy images.
 Our results show that CBM3D's performance is degraded when the noise deviates (due to clipping and quantization) from the assumed model, at least at high noise levels.